SuperFirm84/ahkmon/README.md

   - ✔: A configurable overlay will display on your screen.
 You can customize the look of the overlay in the "Overlay Settings" tab.
   - ✖: An overlay will not be displayed.
 - Enable Optical Character Recognition (OCR)?
 (Ctrl+Q)
   - ✔: Using Ctrl+Q, you can click and drag a section of the screen to have translated.
 Keep the selection small and as tight to the text as possible.
-The Japanese language pack will need to be installed on your system and can be found [here](https://www.microsoft.com/store/productId/9N1W692FV4S1)
+The Japanese language pack will need to be installed on your system and can be found [here](https://www.microsoft.com/store/productId/9N1W692FV4S1).
+Note that you will need to use either the controller or keyboard to progress the text after capturing (depending on what you selected).
   - ✖: OCR will not be enabled.

 ### Overlay Settings tab